PrasanthKT/DNA_Sequence_Analyser/README.md

-# Protospacer_Finder
+# Proto_Finder

-Protospacer_Finder is a Python-based tool designed to identify protospacers for various CRISPR-Cas systems.
+Proto_Finder is a Python-based tool designed to identify protospacers for various CRISPR-Cas systems.
 It serves as a universal protospacer finder for all Cas nucleases with different PAM (Protospacer Adjacent Motif) sequences.

 ### Overview
 The CRISPR-Cas system has revolutionized gene and genome editing.
-Protospacer_Finder enhances CRISPR research by offering:
+Proto_Finder enhances CRISPR research by offering:
 1. Universal compatibility with various CRISPR-Cas systems
 2. Identification of protospacers for specific PAM sequences
 3. Customizable PAM sequence and location (3' or 5')